For most apartments, the right humidifier size depends on how much space you want to treat and whether the layout is open or divided.

 Humidifiers work gradually.

-Even properly sized units:
+Even properly sized units still:

 - Take time to raise humidity